kochavap/HomeAssignment/readme.md

 Saves the resulting descrambled image as "descrambled_image.jpg" in the same directory using the new_image.save() method.
 Closes the images, the cursor and connection to the SQLite database.

+## Installation
+To install the necessary dependencies, run the following command:

+`pip install -r requirements.txt`

 To run the code, ensure that the "assignment.jpg" image and "assignment.sqlite" database file are in the same directory as the Python files.
-Also, make sure to have the PIL library installed.
 After running the "main.py" file, the descrambled image will be generated and saved as "descrambled_image.jpg" in the same directory.